+Higher education

-- Higher education institutions (colleges) transfer credits may be accepted only from regionally accredited institutions. - A course grade of "C" or better is required for all transfer credit. - Students must request official transcripts to be sent to the Registrar's Office for evaluation. - When deemed necessary, students must provide course descriptions and/or course syllabi if they are needed to determine credit eligibility. - Some courses may be ineligible for transfer credit based on time limitations as set by specific curriculum programs. - Credit will be granted on a course-by-course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted.
+institutions (colleges) transfer credits may be accepted only from regionally accredited institutions.

+• A course grade of "C" or better is required for all transfer credit.

+• Students must request

+official transcripts to be sent to the Registrar's Office for evaluation.

+• When deemed necessary students must provide course descriptions and/or course syllabi if they are needed to determine credit eligibility.

+• Some courses may be

+ineligible for transfer credit based on time limitations as set by specific curriculum programs.

+• Credit will be granted on a course-by course basis for courses closely paralleling those offered at the college and must meet the credit hours of the CCCC course for which transfer credit is granted.
+Transferred credit will not be calculated in the grade point average.